nf-core/funcscan/docs/output.md

 <summary>Output files</summary>

 - `pyrodigal/`
+  - `category/`: indicates whether annotation files are of all contigs or `long`-only contigs (BGC only)
     - `<samplename>/`:
       - `*.gbk`: annotation in GBK format, containing both sequences and annotations
       - `*.fna`: nucleotide FASTA file of the annotated CDS sequences
       - `*.faa`: protein FASTA file of the translated CDS sequences

 > Descriptions taken from the [Pyrodigal documentation](https://pyrodigal.readthedocs.io/)